TaskBot Challenge FAQs

 Can we add or remove team members during the competition?

-During the competition, until May 31, 2022 faculty advisors may request to remove or add members to the team, subject to approval by Amazon.
+During the competition, there will be a period of time during which faculty advisors may request to remove or add members to the team, subject to approval by Amazon.
+See the Official Rules for details.

 Can we discuss our TaskBot with faculty or students who aren’t on our team?